verdaux/BookNotes/Fact Machine/Tyrants - Stalin.md

 - [ ] Bolsheviks take power in 1917 - Lenin appointed Stalin a ministry
 - [ ] 1922 - Stalin named general secretary of the communist party
 - [ ] January 1924 - Lenin dies , Stalin takes charge of funeral
+- [ ] 1929 - becomes dictator, controls and censors all information
+- [ ] 1931 - famine